- 1966: “SupaFuzz MKI” circuit

 1966-1968: Tone Bender MKII, and beyond

-The change from the MKI circuit to the MKII likely happened in 1966 (when Sola Sound were already advertising their own formally-branded version of the MKII in the press4).
-This is because early SupaFuzz pedals with the Tone Bender MKII circuit featured a similar selection of parts as other early version of the MKII circuit, and were also still built in the same sand cast enclosures as many of the “Supa MKI” pedals, with the volume & “filter” knobs positioned closer together.
+The change from the MKI circuit, in the SupaFuzz, to the MKII likely happened in 1966 (when Sola Sound were already advertising their own formally-branded version of the MKII in the press4).
+This is because early SupaFuzz pedals with the Tone Bender MKII circuit featured a similar selection of parts as other early versions of the MKII circuit, and were also still built in the same sand cast enclosures as many of the “Supa MKI” pedals, with the volume & “filter” knobs positioned closer together.
 Marshall SupaFuzzes with the MKI & MKII circuits may have even been built by Sola Sound alongside each other for a period of time.

 The earliest of the SupaFuzzes that came with Tone Bender MKII circuits, c.
 1966, also featured the same gold-topped Marshall knobs.
-By 1967, however, Sola Sound were fitting the same silver-topped control knobs to the Marshall SupaFuzzes that they would go onto use for their other effects pedals (including the Colorsound range in the 1970s).
+By 1967, however, Sola Sound were fitting the same silver-topped control knobs to the Marshall SupaFuzzes.
+These silver-topped knobs were the same style that Sola Sound would go onto use for their various other effects pedals (including the Colorsound range in the 1970s).

 Sola Sound’s version of the Marshall SupaFuzz (with the Tone Bender MKII circuit) was built in relatively large quantities between 1966-1968, and the selection of components used for their pedals gradually shifted during that period of time.
 Early SupaFuzzes (with both MKI and MKII circuits) featured Mullard OC75 transistors; SupaFuzzes built in 1967 went through alternating periods of using Impex S3-1T & OC75 transistors; and the youngest of the Sola Sound-built Marshall SupaFuzzes, c.
 1968, came with the now-illustrious Mullard OC81D transistors.
 Tone Benders built by Sola Sound during that period for other companies (such as Vox & Rotosound) followed similar patterns of changes in parts selection.